Calories Burned Biking Calculator

-For example, MET for leisure biking is equal to 4, and the value for somebody taking part in a race and cycling over 20mph can be as high as 16.
-Therefore, choosing only the type of activity is not enough - in other calculators, you can usually find the one MET value for biking equal to 8 or 8.5, which is an averaged value for all types of cycling.
+For example, MET for leisure biking is equal to 4, and the value for somebody taking part in a race and cycling over 20 mph can be as high as 16.
+Therefore, choosing only the type of activity is not enough - in other calculators, you can usually find that one MET value for biking equal to 8 or 8.5, which is an average value for all types of cycling.

-Calories burned biking calculator uses the formula for calories burned:
+The calories burned biking calculator uses the formula for calories burned:

-calories = T * 60 * MET * 3.5 * W / 200
+calories = T × 60 × MET × 3.5 × W / 200

 T is the duration of activity in hours,

-W is your weight in kilograms, and
+W is your weight in kilograms (including bike and extra equipment), and

 MET is a metabolic equivalent of the chosen task.

-To calculate the weight loss, we need to know how much energy our fat tissue contains - there are approximately 7700 calories stored in every kilogram of body fat.
+To calculate weight loss, we need to know how much energy our fat tissue contains - there are approximately 7700 calories stored in every kilogram of body fat.
 It means that once you've found the number of burned calories, all you have to do is to divide by 7700 to obtain the weight loss in kilograms:

 weight_loss = calories/7700

 You want to lose some weight, but you still hesitate: which activity is better?
 Half-day trip biking for 5 hours at a leisurely pace or 1.5 hour of stationary biking?
 Thanks to our calculator, you can assess which form of biking activity may serve you best: